 Professor of Public Health Policy

-Sara Bleich is a Professor of Public Health Policy at the Harvard T.H.
-Chan School of Public Health in the Department of Health Policy and Management.
-She is also the Carol K. Pforzheimer Professor at the Radcliffe Institute for Advanced Study.
+Sara Bleich is a Professor of Public Health Policy at the Harvard Chan School of Public Health in the Department of Health Policy and Management.
+She is also the Carol K. Pforzheimer Professor at the Radcliffe Institute for Advanced Study and a member of the faculty at the Harvard Kennedy School of Government.

-Professor Bleich’s scholarship lies at the nexus of health policy and health services research.
-Her research provides evidence to support policy alternatives for obesity prevention and control, particularly among populations at higher risk for obesity.
-This work is composed of three complementary streams of inquiry: 1) pathways for change in major drivers of calorie intake, 2) health provider opportunities to improve obesity care, and 3) novel environmental strategies for obesity prevention.
-A signature theme throughout her work is an interest in asking simple, meaningful questions about the complex problem of obesity which can fill important gaps in the literature.
-Her research has been published in journals such as the New England Journal of Medicine, Health Affairs, and American Journal of Public Health and has been featured in outlets such as the New York Times, the Wall Street Journal, and National Public Radio.
+Sara’s research provides evidence to support policies to prevent obesity and diet-related diseases, particularly among high risk populations.
+A signature theme throughout her work is an interest in asking simple, meaningful questions which can fill important knowledge gaps.
+Sara’s research has been published in journals such as the New England Journal of Medicine, British Medical Journal, Health Affairs, and American Journal of Public Health and has been featured in outlets such as the New York Times, the Washington Post, the Wall Street Journal, and National Public Radio.
+She is currently working on various projects relating to COVID-19 food implications and the Supplemental Nutrition Assistance Program (SNAP).

-Professor Bleich is the past recipient of an award for “most outstanding abstract” at the International Conference on Obesity in Sydney, Australia, an award for “best research manuscript” in the journal Obesity, and an award for excellence in public interest communication from the Frank Conference.
-Sara was recently appointed as a White House Fellow (2015-2016) where she was a Senior Policy Advisor to the U.S. Department of Agriculture and the First Lady’s Let’s Move initiative.
+Sara has received numerous awards including one for excellence in public interest communication.
+Sara served as a White House Fellow from 2015 to 2016 where she worked as a Senior Policy Advisor to the U.S. Department of Agriculture and the First Lady’s Let’s Move initiative.
 She holds degrees from Columbia (BA, Psychology) and Harvard (PhD, Health Policy).